-14 Id. at 4-5.
+16 Id. at 4-5.

-While PG&E supports the Staff Proposal, it offers alternatives for consideration as part of either Phase III or in a subsequent phase of this proceeding.20 PG&E recommends eliminating electric line extension subsidies for all new construction (as opposed to only mixed-fuel new construction).21 PG&E also recommends creating a "special targeted decarbonization cost treatment" for residential customers by replacing residential allowances for existing services where the electric utility covers the refundable costs of service upgrades that are subject to allowance (subject to Electric Tariff Rule 16) for existing residential buildings where the customer adds new and permanent electric appliances).22 PG&E does not propose any targeted decarbonization treatment for non-residential customers at this time, but recommends that it be the subject of a later stage of this proceeding, as they state that non-residential customers will likely incur additional service upgrade costs when compared to residential buildings.23
+While PG&E supports the Staff Proposal, it offers alternatives for consideration as part of either Phase III or in a subsequent phase of this proceeding.22 PG&E recommends eliminating electric line extension subsidies for all new construction (as opposed to only mixed-fuel new construction).23 PG&E also recommends creating a "special targeted decarbonization cost treatment" for residential customers by replacing residential allowances for existing services where the electric utility covers the refundable costs of service upgrades that are subject to allowance (subject to Electric Tariff Rule 16) for existing residential buildings where the customer adds new and permanent electric load associated with decarbonization projects (e.g., switching from gas to electric appliances).24 PG&E does not propose any targeted decarbonization treatment for non-residential customers at this time, but recommends that it be the subject of a later stage of this proceeding, as they state that non-residential customers will likely incur additional service upgrade costs when compared to residential buildings.25

-20 PG&E Opening Comments, filed on August 15, 2023, at 2.
+22 PG&E Opening Comments, filed on August 15, 2023, at 2.

-22 PG&E Opening Comments at 3-7.
+24 PG&E Opening Comments at 3-7.

 In its response to the question concerning implications for the affordable housing sector and low-income customers, PG&E states that its alternative proposal provides a greater benefit to affordable housing and low-income customers than the Staff Proposal.
-It further states that these customers are more likely to live in existing housing units with undersized panels and are least likely to be able to afford the additional costs associated with a service upgrade.24
+It further states that these customers are more likely to live in existing housing units with undersized panels and are least likely to be able to afford the additional costs associated with a service upgrade.26

-SDG&E recommends eliminating all electric line extension subsidies for new construction customer projects and existing facilities.25 SDG&E states that its recommendations would level the playing field between any fuel choices being made by customers or builders for new construction projects, remove cross-subsidization and streamline processes across customer classes.26 SDG&E states that eliminating subsidies entirely (i.e., for both gas and electric line extensions) for new construction projects would create a fair and level playing field, remove cost shifts, simplify the process, and lead to more efficient administrative activities and resources for electric utilities.27
+SDG&E recommends eliminating all electric line extension subsidies for new construction customer projects and existing facilities.27 SDG&E states that its recommendations would level the playing field between any fuel choices being made by customers or builders for new construction projects, remove cross-subsidization and streamline processes across customer classes.28 SDG&E states that eliminating subsidies entirely (i.e., for both gas and electric line extensions) for new construction projects would create a fair and level playing field, remove cost shifts, simplify the process, and lead to more efficient administrative activities and resources for electric utilities.29

-Regarding the impact of eliminating electric subsidies on the affordable housing sector and low-income customers, SDG&E states that they expect the impact to be minimal "since low-income customers aren't typically the primary stakeholder utilizing the line allowances or building new homes."28 SDG&E states that to mitigate any impact, it may be appropriate to retain electric line extension subsidies for low-income customers at least on a transitional basis or
+Regarding the impact of eliminating electric subsidies on the affordable housing sector and low-income customers, SDG&E states that they expect the impact to be minimal "since low-income customers aren't typically the primary stakeholder utilizing the line allowances or building new homes."30 SDG&E states that to mitigate any impact, it may be appropriate to retain electric line extension subsidies for low-income customers at least on a transitional basis or make another accommodation like new programs that would encourage solar to support all-electric end uses.31 For commercial projects, SDG&E states that increased building costs could be passed on to commercial tenants who serve low-income customers.
+SDG&E acknowledges that it is difficult for SDG&E to estimate or quantify the impacts in such scenarios.32